 Understanding yourself and your strengths and limitations when it comes to money can take a lifetime.
 Ten thousand hours or five years within the investing arena is infancy especially when it comes to taking what may seem to be big risks.
 The bigger the risk the bigger the reward applies to investing the same as any other field.

-Investing with a six to seven percent annualized return will average out to a double of your funds invested every ten years.
+Investing with a seven percent annualized return will average out to a double of your funds invested every ten years.
 So if you start in your forties this means you will get two doubles by the age of sixty.
-If you start with one hundred thousand dollars at the age of forty, as an example, it would grow to around four hundred thousand dollars by the age of sixty (if you don’t touch it before the age of sixty!).
+If you start with one hundred thousand dollars at the age of forty, as an example, it would grow to around four hundred thousand dollars by the age of sixty (if you don’t touch it before the age of sixty).

 If you are able to average at least ten percent per year returns, and using the same one hundred thousand dollar starting point as above, you would have around seven hundred thousand dollars by the age of sixty.
 A three hundred thousand more dollar difference versus a seven percent per year return.